Cloud Kitchen as a Service in India | GrowKitchen CKaaS

 The CKaaS intervention began with a detailed audit of peak-hour operations across thirty days.
 Orders placed during rush periods were analysed separately to isolate performance gaps masked by daily averages.

 Staff roles blurred during rush periods, prep pacing varied by individual judgment, and no one actively monitored SLA risk.
-Once delays began compounding, recovery became impossible.
-These patterns are typical in founder-dependent kitchens before systems are introduced, as explained in Founder-Dependent Kitchen Converted Into System-Driven Operations.
+Once delays began compounding, recovery became difficult.

 CKaaS peak-hour operational controls